 The time between my sophomore and junior years in college was a uncertain time.
 I was busy trying to figure out how to pay for school and quite frankly my next meal.
 My priorities being as warped as they were, dictated that I would sometimes buy music before food.
-I often used some of the money I intended to give to Kroger to one of the many smelly used record stores in the High Street/university area in Columbus.
-On one of those trips, I happily picked up a cutout of Tim Finn’s Escapade.
+I often used some of the money I intended to give to Kroger to one of the many smelly used record stores in the High Street/Ohio State university area of Columbus.
+On one of those trips, I happily picked up a cutout of Tim Finn’s Escapade. for about what a loaf of bread would have cost.
 By then it was hardly two years old.

-Tim Finn was part of the songwriting core of one of my favorite bands of the early ’80s, New Zealand’s Split Enz.
+Tim Finn was part of the songwriting core of one of my favorite bands of the first half of the ’80s: New Zealand’s Split Enz.
 Left field pop music has always held a special place on my playlist.
 No one did it quite like the bands from Down Under.
-When their pop sensibilities were spot on, they sounded more like the other former colonies (America) than the English as in the case of INXS.
-But when they were aiming squarely for the mainstream, odd blends of jazz, ska and rock (all styles from other places)would often be the result.
-Tim Finn’s first solo project outside of Split Enz was one of those odd but pleasant sounding results.
+When their pop sensibilities were spot on, they sounded more like the other former colony (America) than the English as in the case of INXS.
+But when they were aiming squarely for the mainstream, odd blends of jazz, ska and rock (all styles from places outside of Australia) would often be the result.
+Tim Finn’s first solo project outside of Split Enz was one of those odd but pleasant sounding experiments.

 Finn had originally written some of the material for Split Enz, but after deciding it was not an ideal fit, he released the songs while taking a break from his home band.
 Musically, its relaxed in its approach was the result of Finn recruiting non Split Enz members as his studio and backup band.